vigou3/emacs-modified-macos/README.md

-# GNU Emacs Modified for macOS
+# Emacs Modified for macOS

 > See the [web page](https://vigou3.github.io/emacs-modified-macos) of
 > the project for detailed information on the distribution and
 > to obtain the binary releases.

-Emacs Modified for macOS is a distribution of GNU Emacs bundled with a few select packages for LaTeX users and R developers, most notably [AUCTeX](https://www.gnu.org/software/auctex/) and [ESS](https://ess.r-project.org).
+*Emacs Modified for macOS* is a distribution of GNU Emacs bundled with a few select packages for LaTeX users and R developers, most notably [AUCTeX](https://www.gnu.org/software/auctex/) and [ESS](https://ess.r-project.org).
 The distribution is based on the